Sammy99jsp/dnd-icons/README.md

 ## Contributing

 Feel free to contribute any of your icons to the collection, just make sure to follow the [naming guidelines](https://github.com/Sammy99jsp/dnd-icons/wiki/Naming-Guidelines).

+## Footnotes

+*<small>If you are the original creator of the map icons, and you do not wish for them to be distributed like this, please feel free to <a href="mailto:sammy99jsp@gmail.com">contact me</a> and I will happily take them down.</small>